spectrocloud/terraform-provider-spectrocloud/docs/resources/ssh_key.md

   The SSH key resource allows you to manage SSH keys in Palette.

-You can learn more about managing ssh key by reviewing the [Create and Manage DNS Mappings](https://docs.spectrocloud.com/clusters/cluster-management/ssh-keys/) guide.
+You can learn more about managing SSH keys in Palette by reviewing the [SSH Keys](https://docs.spectrocloud.com/clusters/cluster-management/ssh-keys/) guide.

 ~> The `ssh_key` resource will not generate an SSH key pair.
 You must provide the public key to an existing SSH key as a string value to the `ssh_key` attribute.
 Refer to the [Generate Key with TLS Provider](#generate-ssh-key-with-tls-provider) section for additonal guidance.